Dix206/flutter_admin_tool/README.md

 These menu entries can only be reached if the user is logged in.
 So it is possible to display content there based on the logged in user.

 ### Flat Unauthorized Route
 A `FlatUnauthorizedRoute` is a route which can be reached before the user logged in.
 You can pass a list of `FlatUnauthorizedRoute` to the `FlatApp` to define these routes.
-As Flutter Flat uses GoRouter for navigation you can reach your passed routes simply by using the GoRouter and navigate with it to your passed `path`.
+As Flat uses GoRouter for navigation you can reach your passed routes simply by using the GoRouter and navigate with it to your passed `path`.
 You also have to pass a `pageBuilder` to the `FlatUnauthorizedRoute`.
 This is the same pageBuilder you would pass to the `GoRouter`.
 So it is also possible to work with parameters.
 It is not possible to navigate to these routes if the user is logged in.
 Examples for using these routes could be a registration or a forgot password screen.

 ## Theming
-To customize the look and feel of Flutter Flat you can use just pass your own `lightTheme`and `darkTheme` to `FlatApp`.
+To customize the look and feel of Flat you can use just pass your own `lightTheme`and `darkTheme` to `FlatApp`.
 The mainly used colors are `background`, `surface` and `primary`.
 So you can get a good result by just changing these colors.